← Blog

 1. The naked-women-in-tubes section, which scholars call the "balneological" section (from the Latin for "bathing"), is one of those things that, once you see it, you cannot un-see, and also led to alien theories?

-3. The history of Voynich research is essentially a catalog of smart people who found exactly what they expected to find.
+5. The history of Voynich research is essentially a catalog of smart people who found exactly what they expected to find.
 If you go in believing the text is Latin, you will find Latin.
-If you believe it's Hebrew, you'll find Hebrew.
+If you believe it's Turkish, you'll find Turkish.
 If you believe it's proto-Romance, you'll find proto-Romance.
-The manuscript is a linguistic Rorschach test, and the only defense against it is aggressive null-model testing, which is why roughly a third of this paper is about the null models.
+The manuscript is a linguistic Rorschach test, and the only defense against it is aggressive null-model testing, which is why roughly a third of the paper is about the null models.